 - 1.4.1 This Agreement shall not serve to recognize, define, affect, limit or create Aboriginal rights or treaty rights.
 It shall not be interpreted to be an agreement or treaty within the meaning of section 35 of the Constitution Act, 1982 (R.S.C.
 1985 app.
 II, n.
-44). - 1.4.2 This Agreement does not affect the Council's eligibility for future increases, if any, of First Nations Policing Program funding. - 1.4.3 This Agreement shall not serve to create a partnership, an association, a joint venture, or an employer-employee or agency relationship among the Parties. - 1.4.4 The territory covered by this agreement is as follows:
+44). - 1.4.2 This Agreement does not affect the eligibility of and the access by the KRG for future increment, if any, of the funding of the FNPP.